 Learn how to void or delete invoices, expenses, and other transactions in QuickBooks.

-- If you're still not sure whether to void or delete a transaction, reach out to your accountant.
+If you're still not sure whether to void or delete a transaction, reach out to your accountant.
 If you don't have one, we can help you find a ProAdvisor.

-Once you decide to void or delete a transaction, here's how to do it:
+Once you decide whether you need to void or delete a transaction, here's how to do it:

 - Go to the Sales or Expenses menu.

 - If you want to include the date and reason you’re voiding or deleting the transaction, enter that info in the Memo or Message section.
+Then select Save.

 - Select More in the footer.
 Then select Void or Delete.